 If you want to actually Pick apples, the Curran Orchard in University Place is where to go.
 Their annual apple squeeze event has past, but you can still pick apples.
 Here is the scoop from their fb page.
 Thanks to Kelly, who shared this with the V253Recommends group-a must-join for Tacoma area parents.
 Do note that you cannot pick from trees that have been, “Adopted.”
 If you want a sure thing next year, you may want to adopt a tree yourself!

 The Pierce County Gleaning Project sends volunteers to pick crops that would otherwise go to waste.
 They are donated to area food banks, and volunteers usually get to keep some as well!
 I don’t know a whole lot of details about this program, but I sure think it’s cool.
 You can check it out and register as a gleaner.
 Do note that spots often go fast!
 If you have your own crops going to waste, you can also get in touch with them!

 Beyond the South Sound

-If you want to have the kiddos pick apples right off the tree, you’re going to have to find a generous neighbor (try finding your local Buy Nothing group on Facebook), or take a road trip.
+With the exception of the options mentioned above, if you want to have the kiddos pick lots of apples right off the tree, you’re going to have to find a generous neighbor (try finding your local Buy Nothing group on Facebook), or take a road trip.
 The closest options are found north, in Skagit County.
 To really multiply your options, you can head east over the mountains.
 Lauren of NWTripFinder has some fun spots in both areas.
 Btw, if you’re here via NWTripFinder, welcome!
 Our specialty is South Sound adventures, and we’d love to have you come back again!

 There will also be lots of farm festivals and pumpkin patch fun in the weeks to come.
 Look for our updated guides to those soon.
 If you can’t wait, check out this fun post: